vishalcloudyuga/dcos-docs/1.8/administration/installing/custom/configuration-parameters.md

     *  **num_masters**
        This required parameter specifies the number of Mesos masters in your DC/OS cluster.
 It cannot be changed later.
 The number of masters behind the load balancer must never be greater than this number, though it can be fewer during failures.

+*Note*: On platforms like AWS where internal IPs are allocated dynamically, you should not use a static master list.
+If a master instance were to terminate for any reason, it could lead to cluster instability.

 ### <a name="public-agent"></a>public_agent_list
 This parameter specifies a YAML nested list (`-`) of IPv4 addresses to your [public agent](/docs/1.8/overview/concepts/#public) host names.